Board of Directors & Officers

 Election.
 The current Board of Directors is composed as follows, and elected or appointed to represent the constituencies set forth below:

-Vollmer participated in all-star cheerleading as a member of Twist and Shout Obsession (2016-2019) and earned a silver medal at The Cheerleading World Championship in 2019.
-During her time at Oklahoma State (2018-present), she has won one NCA College National Championship, three College STUNT National Championships, and one College Group Stunt National Championship.
-Vollmer was also a member of Team USA All-Girl in 2019 and 2020 and is a 2019 ICU silver medalist.
+From 2013 to 2019, Kaitlynn also competed in All-Star cheerleading with Twist & Shout, earning a silver medal at The Cheerleading World Championship in 2019 as a member of Twist & Shout Obsession (2015-2019).
+Her collegiate cheerleading career at Oklahoma State included winning multiple national titles—one NCA College National Championship, three College STUNT National Championships, and one College Group Stunt National Championship.
+Vollmer was selected for Team USA All-Girl in 2019 and 2020, earning an ICU silver medal in 2019.

 Asia Chatman grew up in Central Florida where her passion for cheerleading began.
 She participated in all-star cheerleading at Orlando Allstars, formally known as Top Gun Orlando while Simultaneously being a varsity athlete at Winter Park High School.
 In 2020, Asia was nominated to be inducted in Winter Park High School’s Sports Hall of Fame for Competitive Cheerleading.